spk-777N/portswigger-academy-labs/01-Access control vulnerabilities/User role can be modified in user profile/README.md

 ## Lab idea

-By testing the site,The hacker finds that there is a **function** for changing the email which stores data in the form of a **JSON** file.
+By testing the site, The hacker finds that there is a **function** for changing the email which stores data in the form of a **JSON** file.
 The hacker then modifies this data to gain **admin privileges**.

 ## impact